 Unfortunately because IELTS is a non-level specific, you don't.
 And it is this which makes it more difficult for most people to both study for and do the exam.

 I hope this article has helped you know what the difference in the Cambridge English exams and know what to do to choose the best one for yourself.

-We have lots of articles for you to learn about and improve doing the FCE exam or the CAE exam.
-To read these, click on the links below:
+We have lots of articles for you to learn about and improve doing the FCE, CAE or CPE exams.
+To see these, click on the links below: